manqizhou/moETM/README.md

 ### Inclusion of prior pathway knowledge

-moETM can use prior pathway knoeledge information by adding a pathway-by-gene matrix in the encoder.
+moETM can use prior pathway knowledge information by adding a pathway-by-gene matrix in the encoder.
 We downloaded pathways from [MSgiDB](https://www.gsea-msigdb.org/gsea/msigdb/human/collections.jsp), and selected the C7: immunologic signature gene sets.
 We kept pathways that contain more than 5 and fewer than 100 genes.

 Please refer to `main_integration_rna_atac_use_pathway.py` for details.